RostislavLitovkin/Carcassonne/readme.md

 # AFP Semestral work - Carcassonne web game

-A multiplayer web version of popular board game Carcassonne.
+A multiplayer web version of popular board game Carcassonne built using Lamdera.

 Focus is on functionality and playability.

 ## Project structure

-- REST server to handle multiplayer
+- Lamdera takes care of both frontend and backend code.

-- Elm website as Frontend
+**TODO**

 ## Carcassonne overview